honeycombio/honeycomb-opentelemetry-web/README.md

 When OpenTelemetry releases a new version of the packages this project depends on, we update this project to use them within a week, unless our tests indicate a problem.

-When the OpenTelemetry API or SDK has a major version bump, this package will too.
+When the OpenTelemetry API or SDK has a major version bump, this package will, too.
 We also have major version bumps of our own.

 ### Code